-Installing WebRTC has left many a good developer balder than at the outset, but hopefully this guide will see you through unscathed.
+Installing WebRTC has left many a good developer considerably balder than when they started, but hopefully this guide will see you through unscathed.

 This guide is written specificaly for 64-bit Windows 10 to build WebRTC

 Install Visual Studio 2015 Update 3 or later.
 The Community Edition should work if its license is appropriate for you.
 Use the Custom Install option and select: